rimmington/disquick/pkgs/disquick/doc/mkService.3.md

 * _path_:
   A list of packages.
 The `bin` directory of each package is included in the `PATH` environment variable.

+* _network_:
+  Whether the service uses the network.
+If `false`, the service runs in its own network namespace with a single private loopback interface.
+Default `true`.

 ### user argument